imdoroshenko/graphql-wrapper/README.md

 Example of how you can profile execution of GraphQL request.
 This middleware will print chart that describes order, execution time, and sequence of every resolver that was involved in particular request.
-It also shows which requests were resolved concurrently and which one sequentially.
+It also shows which requests were resolved concurrently and which ones — sequentially.

 ```javascript
 const { metricsMiddleware } = require('../lib/metrics')
 const { printChart } = require('../lib/chart')